St Giles' Church, Camberwell

 St Giles' Church, Camberwell, is the parish church of Camberwell, a district of London which forms part of the London Borough of Southwark.
 It is part of Camberwell Deanery within the Anglican Diocese of Southwark in the Church of England.
-The church is dedicated to Saint Giles, the patron saint of the disabled.
+The church is dedicated to Saint Giles, the patron saint of disabled people.
 A local legend associates the dedication of St Giles with a well near Camberwell Grove, which may also have given Camber-well its name.
 An article on the church from 1827 states: "it has been conjectured that the well might have been famous for some medicinal virtues and might have occasioned the dedication of the church to this patron saint of cripples."

 History

 The ancient parish stretched from Boundary Lane, just north of the present Albany Road, south as far as Sydenham Hill.
 The Anglo-Saxon church on the site of St Giles', and recorded in the Domesday Book, was almost certainly built of wood and stood amongst fields and woodland.
 The church was later rebuilt in stone by William FitzRobert, Earl of Gloucester and Lord of the Manor of Camberwell.
 Numerous alterations and extensions took place over the next three hundred years and by the 18th century, the church was crammed with box pews.